-This exciting development will understandably be the topic of considerable public attention and news coverage.
-Given the life-saving nature of 988 and the important role news media will play in educating audiences about it, it is essential that all reporting is accurate, effective, and safe.
+This exciting development is understandably the topic of considerable public attention and news coverage.
+Given the life-saving nature of 988 and the important role news media plays in educating audiences about it, it is essential that all reporting is accurate, effective, and safe.
 To help members of the media effectively report about 988, we encourage all reporters to use this media toolkit, which is part of a larger 988 Messaging Framework.
 To learn more about the framework, visit 988messaging.org.